timthepost/libsplinter/README.md

 plan to use Splinter for a large workload and need a way to keep an eye on things, this tool has you covered.

-`splinter_cli` is a pure C REPL which I wrote in a very simliar way that I wrote full-blown shells, such as [BDSH][1] for [HelenOS][2].
+`splinter_cli` is a pure C REPL which I wrote in a very similar way that I write full-blown shells, such as [BDSH][1] for [HelenOS][2].

 The biggest things to remember about the CLI are that invoking it via `splinterctl` will cause it to